918T918/txt2art-studio/README.md

 A simple cross-platform GUI application to generate ASCII art from text using various fonts, powered by `pyfiglet`.

 ## Features

 * Generate ASCII art from text input.
 * Choose from a wide variety of available `pyfiglet` fonts.
 * Adjust the output width.
 * Real-time preview updates as you type or change settings.
-* Copy generated art to the clipboard.
+* Copy generated art to the clipboard (with code formatting options).
 * Save generated art to a text file.
 * Clear input/output areas easily.
+* Light/Dark theme toggle.
 * Cross-platform (tested on Linux, should work on Windows and macOS).

 ## Installation